ztcbe/vibe-etad/docs/DEVELOPMENT.md

 - Borders: 1.5px solid ink (components), 2px solid ink (cards/modals)
 - Radius: 8px/12px/16px/100px (pill)
 - Background: paper texture SVG noise filter

+## Key Architecture Decisions

+### Per-agent LLM config
+Each agent (Coordinator, Matchmaker, Coach, Bot) can use a different model/API key via per-agent env vars.
+Fallback to global `LLM_*` if not set.
+See `config.py` for the resolver methods.

+### Bot reply via direct litellm
+Bot replies use direct `litellm.acompletion()` instead of ADK agent for simplicity and reliability.
+Single-turn text generation doesn't need ADK tool chaining.
+The ADK `BotAgent` builder is kept for potential future multi-turn bot behavior.

+### In-process EventBus
+Cross-module communication uses a simple in-process async EventBus rather than Redis/Celery.
+This keeps the architecture simple for a single-server deployment.
+If scaling to multiple processes, this would need replacement with a message broker.

 ## Troubleshooting